dottjt/plastic/README.md

 ### 08 - birthday.

 - It's the character's birthday.
+He's lonely.
+Contemplates suicide.
--
+- Friend arrives.
+They chat and discuss life.
-- Talks about the user's birthday.
+- They head out to a mexican restaurant.

 ### 11 - bubble.